President

 Wayne Garafola

 Wayne Garafola resides in Newfoundland and has been a member of the Society since 2010 and a Director since 2022.
 Wayne serves as chair of the Building & Grounds Committee where he is responsible for assessing the condition of our facilities and ensuring they are maintained to preserve their long-term viability and historic character, including our meeting hall which is listed on the National Register of Historic Places.
 In this capacity, he oversees construction projects and the maintenance of the gardens and grounds.
-Wayne is a member of the Technology Committee, serves as a museum docent for visitor tours and student field trips at Peggy Bancroft Hall, and assists with the annual wreath sale in December.
+As a member of the Technology Committee, Wayne maintains equipment and handles the set up for meetings and programs.
+He serves as a museum docent for visitor tours and student field trips at Peggy Bancroft Hall.

 “My wife and I moved here in 2002 and immediately became interested in the area’s history.
 The tanning and logging industries, the creation of Lake Wallenpaupack, the 1955 flood—we wanted to hear about it all!
 And GDHS is a great way to learn.” — Wayne Garafola